juma-h/cosmic-curse/README.md

 ```bash
 npm install cosmic-curse

 ```

 ## Usage

+First thing is to install depcheck. [is is a required dependency].
+You can try installing the depcheck module in your project using npm by running the command :
+> npm install depcheck
+in the project directory.

 To use cosmic-curse, you need to call the SnapTheFinger function in your Node.js code.
 Here's an example of how to use cosmic-curse in a Node.js script: